 Monica Robins is an Emmy award winning reporter well known as one of Northeast Ohio's most reliable sources for health news.
 As Senior Health Correspondent, she has earned the respect of the region's medical establishments including The Academy of Medicine of Cleveland and Northern Ohio for fair, accurate and unbiased reporting.

 Monica has the ability to take even the most complicated medical procedure and make it understandable to viewers.
 Her stories are often broadcast nationally at other NBC and Gannett stations and her more than 25 Cleveland Clinic "Medical Miracle" specials have also aired in the Middle East and Turkey.

 She was honored as the first media recipient of the Susan G. Komen for the Cure "Power of a Partner" Award.
-She's also received several media awards from various medical organizations including the Diabetes Association of Greater Cleveland and the Academy of Medicine of Cleveland and Northern Ohio, Western Reserve Area Agency on Aging and several others as well as congressional commendations from Senator Sherrod Brown and Representative Betty Sutton.
+She's also received several media awards from various medical organizations including the Diabetes Partnership of Cleveland, the Academy of Medicine of Cleveland and Northern Ohio, Western Reserve Area Agency on Aging and several others as well as congressional commendations from Senator Sherrod Brown and Representative Betty Sutton.

 She served on former Cleveland Mayor Jane Campbell's think tank for "Steps to a Healthier Cleveland," and assisted in securing funding for "Aligning Forces for Quality."
 A Robert Woods Johnson Foundation initiative aimed at helping chronically ill patients achieve quality care.
 She is a sought after public speaker and often talks about the need to be one's own health advocate.

 Whenever she can find spare time, Monica and her Great Pyrenees, Griffin, are certified by Therapy Dogs International and volunteer bringing emotional support to patients in local nursing homes.